SciML/DiffEqFlux.jl/docs/src/examples/minibatch.md

-# Training a Neural Ordinary Differntial Equation with Mini-Batching
+# Training a Neural Ordinary Differential Equation with Mini-Batching

 When training universal differential equations it is often helpful to batch our data.
 This is particularly useful when working with large sets of training data.
 Let us take a look at how this works with the Lotka-Volterra equation.

 We first get a time series array from the Lotka-Volterra equation as data: